as never is very occasionally needed in TypeScript. Let's look at an example where it's necessary.

 What's going on here?

-Let's take a deeper look at the type of formatter
+Let's take a deeper look at the type of formatter inside our format function:

-const format = (input : string | number | boolean) => {
+const format = (input: string | number | boolean) => {

 const inputType = typeof input as